Sebastian-Escalante/My-Projects/README.md

 # My-Projects
-Repository holds two pf my projects: Aggieland Defender &amp; SAMS Beats
+Repository holds two of my projects: Aggieland Defender &amp; SAMS Beats

 Aggieland Defender
 A group project that I created for a class at Texas A&M Univesity.
 Aggielend Defender is a multiplayer web game the game is a